 At many companies, it is occupational health and safety advisors who are entrusted with corporate oversight of human health and safety.
 There is demand for workers in this occupation in numerous industries ranging from public administration to construction to mining.

 - Work health and safety officer

 - Occupational health and safety technician

 How to Become an Occupational Health and Safety Advisor in Australia

 Australian employers tend to take occupational health and safety seriously.
 Their employment selection criteria for this role typically includes a requirement for a formal qualification in the niche of occupational health and safety.
 Relevant degree programs are available through the university system, and there are also suitable work health and safety training courses available through the Vocational Education and Training (VET) system.
-Some jobs may also require successful completion of an advanced degree in a related field.
+Some jobs may also require the successful completion of an advanced degree in a related field.

 How to Become an Occupational Health and Safety Advisor in the United States

-In the USA, you’d typically need to obtain a bachelor’s degree in order to qualify for a job as an occupational health and safety advisor.
+In the USA, you’d typically need to obtain a bachelor’s degree in order to qualify for a job as occupational health and safety advisor.
 The most relevant field of study would usually be occupational health and safety, but it might also be possible to find work if you hold a degree in a related field such as engineering or biology.
 In some cases, it may be possible to obtain work by completing on-the-job training or obtaining an associate degree.
-Obtaining a master’s degree in industrial hygiene or health physics could help to qualify you for the more senior-level, higher paying corporate roles available in this niche.
+Obtaining a master’s degree in industrial hygiene or health physics could help to qualify you for the more senior-level, higher-paying corporate roles available in this niche.